NxPKG/khulnasoft-docs/content/cache/concepts/cache-control.md

 Cacheability refers to whether or not a resource should enter a cache, and the directives below indicate a resource’s cacheability.

 - `public` — Indicates any cache may store the response, even if the response is normally non-cacheable or cacheable only within a private cache.
-- `private` — Indicates the response message is intended for a single user (for example, a browser cache) and must not be stored by a shared cache like Cloudflare or a corporate proxy.
+- `private` — Indicates the response message is intended for a single user (for example, a browser cache) and must not be stored by a shared cache like Khulnasoft or a corporate proxy.
 - `no-store` — Indicates any cache (i.e., a client or proxy cache) must not store any part of either the immediate request or response.

 ### Expiration